kasnerz/troja-lunch/README.md

 The service uses the [CUBBITT API](https://lindat.mff.cuni.cz/services/translation/api/v2/doc) for translating the names of the dishes to English.

-The service is currently in beta, please report any bugs on Github or directly to the author.
+Please report any bugs on Github or directly to the author.

 ## Dish of the day